San Francisco Personal Injury Lawyer

 What compensation may be available in a personal injury case

-Our job is to present the full story of harm, not just the narrow version an insurance adjuster wants to pay for
+The value of a case depends on liability, injury severity, medical records, treatment history, insurance coverage, and how the injury affects the client over time.
+Our job is to present the full story of harm, not just the narrow version an insurance adjuster may want to pay for.

-What to expect when you contact us
+What to expect when you contact Anderson Franco Law

 When you contact Anderson Franco Law, we start by listening.
 We want to understand what happened, what injuries were involved, what treatment has been received, and what concerns you have moving forward.
 We then evaluate possible claims, likely defenses, available insurance, and the best path toward recovery.